Download Careers360 App

 5. Public Prosecutor

 This job profile is best suited for those who want to build their career in criminal law or public services.
-They are responsible for representing the state in criminal cases by investing evidence, drafting charges and ensuring justice for the victims.
+They are responsible for representing the state in criminal cases by investigating evidence, drafting charges and ensuring justice for the victims.

 Salary in India: Starting salaries range from Rs.
 4 LPA to Rs.
-6 LPA with experienced prosecutors earning Rs.
+6 LPA, with experienced prosecutors earning Rs.
 8 LPA to Rs.
 12 LPA (Source: Payscale)

 Also Read:

-Amity University, Noida BBA Admissions 2025
+Amity University Noida MBA Admissions 2025

-Ranked amongst top 3% universities globally (QS Rankings)
+Amongst top 3% universities globally (QS Rankings)

 6. Legal Journalist

-Someone who has a flair for writing or an interest in simplifying complex legal topics can choose to become a legal journalist, as this job profile requires skills of good understanding and writing to prepare the report on legal developments, judgements and policy changes by working with media houses, blogs, or legal publications.
+Someone who has a flair for writing or an interest in simplifying complex legal topics can choose to become a legal journalist, as this job profile requires skills of good understanding and writing to prepare the report on legal developments, judgments and policy changes by working with media houses, blogs, or legal publications.

 Salary in India: Rs.
 3 LPA to Rs.
 5 LPA in starting, and goes up to Rs.
-8 LPA to 12 LPA as senior journalist (Source: Glassdoor)
+8 LPA to 12 LPA as a senior journalist (Source: Glassdoor)

 7. Academician or Lecturer